Standard Deduction Over 65: How the New $6,000 Senior Deduction Works

 It is important to understand income that is planned to be reported through your taxable brokerage accounts.
 It is common, when changes to your investment plans happen, that long-term gains may be realized, which will increase your MAGI.

-What the New Senior Deduction is Not
+What the Enhanced Deduction for Seniors is Not

 This is worth reiterating because of the bad information being spread currently on the Internet:

-- This is not “no tax on Social Security.”
+• This is not “no tax on Social Security.”
 It may lower total taxable income for some people on Social Security, but it does not rewrite how Social Security is calculated on the return.

-- It’s not a guaranteed $6,000 for every senior, the income limits matter.
+• It’s not a guaranteed $6,000 for every senior, the income limits matter.

-- You do not have to be on Social Security to receive this deduction.
+• You do not have to be on Social Security to receive this deduction.

 This is where the conversation becomes more dense.